 Tip: Hang your baby’s new clothes (unworn) in the closet, whereas the worn ones can be sorted in the bins.
 A hanging organizer works great for organizing receiving blankets, shoes, and onesies.

 Newborns tend to have A LOT of stuff, and they will grow out of it before you even know it.
 The interesting part is, you cannot even skip buying.

 Do not overspend on newborn sizes.
 (I completely understand all that excitement).
 The baby is going to grow out of it within 3 to 4 weeks.

 3. Use your space vertically instead of going horizontal

-You can use closet door hanging racks for receiving blankets, towels, burp cloths.
+Use closet door hanging racks for receiving blankets, towels, burp cloths.

-4. Shelves for slim space
+4. use storage Shelves for slim space

-You can also use a portable slim storage cart and place wherever you find a perfect fit.
+You can also use a portable slim storage cart and place it wherever you find a perfect fit.

 5. Using a wall shelf

 Ideally, the best thing is to use the wall shelf for baby bathing products on top of the diaper changing table.
 This wall shelf comes with hooks on which you can hang baby’s bibs, towels, toys, teether, or anything that could save you clutter and make more space.